reedcodes/talks/src/html/2021-pcaaca/markdown/08-memory.md

 Notes:
 - Walenski’s confusion leads him to compulsively draw circles and spirals, first on all his case files, then on the walls of rooms in the apartment he shares with his wife
-- Circles and spirals are repeating motifs throughout the film
+- Circles, spirals, and clocks are repeating motifs throughout the film
-- clocks or “time labyrinths” (Blackmore 26) measure the circular passage of time in a city of constant night
+- measure the circular passage of time in a city of constant night
-- symbolize the phenomenon known as repetition compulsion, or the unconscious tendency to repeat bad habits, unhealthy behaviors, or trauma responses
+- symbolize repetition compulsion, or the unconscious tendency to repeat bad habits, unhealthy behaviors, or trauma responses
 - When an individual with unprocessed trauma does not address their repressed memories or the cause of their emotional distress, it can lead to the overwhelming memories mentioned above and to further repetition compulsion

 ---